ForgetG/holbertonschool-cyber_security/linux_security/0x00_linux_security_basics/README.md

     You should run your code as privileged user. root or sudoers.
     You should limit the number of packets captured to 5

+ 7. So fast, it'll make your router sweat!
+    7-scan.sh :
+        Write a bash script that scan a subnetwork to discover live host using scan.

+    You should run your code as privileged user root or sudoers.
+    Your script should accept a subnetwork as an arguments $1.